StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static BtnState Input.EyesTracked` — If eye hardware is available and app has permission, then this is the tracking state of the eyes.
 Eyes may move out of bounds, hardware may fail to detect eyes, or who knows what else!
 On Flatscreen when MR sim is still enabled, this will report whether the user is simulating eye input with the Alt key. **Permissions** - On some platforms (like Android) explicit permission is required to access eye info.
 See the Permissions class for details.
 - `static bool Input.FingerGlow` — This controls the visibility of StereoKit's finger glow effect on the UI.
 When true, SK will fill out global shader variable `sk_fingertip[2]` with the location of the pointer finger's tips.
 When false, or the hand is untracked, the location will be set to an unlikely faraway position.
 - `static Pose Input.Head` — The position and orientation of the user's head in world space!
 This is the center point between the user's eyes, NOT the center of the user's head.
 Forward points the same way the user's face is facing.
+- `static int Input.KeyboardEventCount` — The number of keyboard events this frame, for reading by index with `Input.KeyboardEventAt`.
+This is the whole frame's count, unaffected by what `Input.KeyboardConsume` has consumed.
 - `static Mouse Input.Mouse` — Information about this system's mouse, or lack thereof!
+- `static MouseMode Input.MouseMode` — How should the mouse cursor behave?
+Use this to hide the cursor, or to capture it for mouse-look style camera control.
+Only the Simulator and Window backends have a cursor to act on, but the mode is remembered everywhere.
+StereoKit restores the cursor whenever the app loses focus, and this keeps reporting the mode you asked for while that happens.
 - `static BtnState Input.Button(InputButton buttonType)` — Gets a binary button state from the input system.
 These are on/off inputs like controller face buttons and thumbstick clicks.
   - `buttonType` — The type of button input to retrieve.
   - returns — A BtnState describing whether the button is active, just became active, or just became inactive this frame.